SkillsFundingAgency/das-shared-packages/SFA.DAS.GovUK.Auth/README.md

 ## Standard Usage
 The package is designed to be used with the `SFA.DAS.Employer.Shared.UI`, and also `SFA.DAS.EmployerProfiles.Web`.
 Many of the default redirect URLs will go to the employer profiles site.

-After the configuration has been loaded, the following is required to configure Gov UK one login.
+After the configuration has been loaded, the following is required to configure Gov One Login.
 It is assumed that the `GovUKOidcConfiguration` object has been loaded and is available in `IConfiguration`.
 You are then able to specify the implementation of `ICustomClaims`, an override to the signout redirect URL, and also where the Stub Authentication login action is.